maciejjedrzejczyk/hlf-arm64/README.md

 git clone https://github.com/hyperledger/fabric-chaincode-node
 ```

-## **EDIT BASEIMAGE FILES**
+## 4. PREPARATION OF DOCKER IMAGES

 The Fabric baseimage repository contains source code for the base docker images required by the fabric repository.
 Navigate to the **fabric-baseimage**:

 ```
 cd $HOME/go/src/github.com/hyperledger/fabric-baseimage
 ```

+### 4.1 baseimage, baseos, kafka, zookeeper and couchdb

+#### 4.1.1 Setting a target branch

 Check the available tagged branches for the fabric-baseimage codebase by executing:

 ```
 git tag
 ```
-For this exercise switch to branch v0.4.20 by executing:
+For this exercise switch to branch v0.4.22 by executing:
 ```
-git checkout v0.4.20
+git checkout v0.4.22
 ```

 Within the fabric-baseimage codebase there are files that should be adjusted for successful build.

+#### 4.1.2 Fabric baseimage

-1. Edit the file **config/baseimage/Dockerfile** by commenting out
+Edit the file **config/baseimage/Dockerfile** by commenting out

 ```
 FROM adoptopenjdk:8u222-b10-jdk-openj9-0.15.1
 ```
 and inserting this line:
 ```
-FROM adoptopenjdk/openjdk8:aarch64-ubuntu-jdk8u222-b10
+FROM adoptopenjdk/openjdk8:aarch64-ubuntu-jdk8u302-b08
 ```

+#### 4.1.3 Fabric baseos

-2. Edit the file **config/baseos/Dockerfile** by commenting out
+Edit the file **config/baseos/Dockerfile** by commenting out
 ```
 FROM debian:buster-20190910-slim
 ```